Your architect is your guardian angel: Part 1Renovations, Tips and Advice, Services

 The problem with designing your home yourself, and then simply paying a draftsperson to draw up your design, is that your design may not actually enhance your lifestyle.
 Sure you might create spaces that you find appealing, but if those spaces do not relate well to other areas of your home, you will be left with a house that feels anything but homely.

 You see I am trained to create great designs that connect all areas seamlessly, both inside and out.
 Of course, that does not necessarily mean an open living plan.
-There are spaces within your home that you might sensibly want to keep removed from other areas, like keeping bedrooms, or libraries separate from the main living areas.
+There are spaces within your home that you might sensibly want to keep removed from other areas, like keeping bedrooms, or home office separate from the main living areas.
 It simply means that the relationship of every space is considered in the overall design of your home, ensuring that each room is liveable, workable, and functional and ultimately enhances your lifestyle.

 Designing your own home can be a recipe for disaster.
 Of course you should have a huge amount of input into the design of your home, it is your home after all, but to get the best result, you really need to have input from an experienced architect, and ideally, have them create your design drawings for you.
 Designing your home without input from an architect could well leave you regretting your decision.